 CALL FOR PAPERS

 For a lot of complicated reasons, the main queer Mormon stories people hear are those of cis gay men.
-We would like to make available the other stories.
+We tell the other stories!

 We are seeking narrative essays and poetry from queer Mormons, no longer practicing Mormons, and Mormon-adjacent people.
 We are interested in the stories of queer women, trans and nonbinary people, intersex people, asexual people, and queer polyamorous women.

 We are particularly interested in international (non-US) submissions and submissions from people of color.

 For tips on how to write a narrative-style essay, see here.